junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Jimmy?" his wife's voice comes from somewhere outside the view.

-He finds her in the kitchen, slicing the breads.
+He finds her in the kitchen, slicing the bread.

-"Hey," he walks over to her, feeling his heart clenched with joy.
+"Hey," he walks over to her, feeling his heart clench with joy.
 Amelia looks beautiful, even though she's just wearing a comfortable home dress.

 Jimmy wraps his arms around Amelia's waist from behind.
 "I miss you," he tells her, burying his head on her shoulder.

-She tilts her head, trying to look at him in the eyes.
+She tilts her head, trying to look him in the eyes.
 "Where have you been?" she says, turning around in his brace.
 The long and serrated break knife is still in her hand.

 "I'm sorry," Jimmy lowers his head, too painful to look at his wife in the eyes now.
 His voice is bleeding.
 "I'm sorry, Amelia.
 I never should leave you."

 "You should be sorry, yes, for leaving me."
 The voice turns hard and high-pitched.
 A wet, acute piercing pain penetrates his lower stomach.

 Jimmy looks up, and finds the man in his own face glaring back at him.
-His right eye is flaring blue light, and his left a dull smokey white.
+His right eye is flaring blue light, and his left a dull smoky white.
 The knife in his hand sinks all the way into the wound in his body.

 Jimmy staggers a step back, gasping in pain and horror.
 "Castiel."